[[ row[result_col_index]["logo_text"] ]]

 By the way, you should take just as much care with getting a short term motor insurance as you would with a permanent policy.
 The goal here is not merely to find cheapest temporary car insurance.
 You want to ensure that the cover adequately protects you in case of any eventuality.

-Which short-term policy terms to check?
+Which temporary car insurance policy terms should I check?

 There are several factors to keep in mind if you will choose the right policy for you.
 They include: